 The vertices $w$, $x$, $y$, and $z$ cannot have more than two neighbors outside $N[v]$ since every edge is in a triangle.
-We have shown that $k_3(G) \le \frac{16}7$ for every $G$ except when for every perfect vertex $v$, the vertices $w$, $x$, $y$, and $z$ have two neighbors outside $N[v]$, $t$ and $u$.
+We have shown that $\rho_3(G) \le \frac{16}7$ for every $G$ except when for every optimal vertex $v$, the vertices $w$, $x$, $y$, and $z$ have two neighbors outside $N[v]$, $t$ and $u$.
 Without loss of generality, $G$ has the edges $tw, ty, ux,$ and $uz$.
 The vertices $t$ and $u$ may or may not be adjacent.
-We call $C \subseteq V(G)$ an \emph{8-configuration} if $C$ has size 8 and is isomorphic to $N[v]\cup\set{t,u}$ described above, where $t$ and $u$ may or may not be adjacent (see Figure~\ref{fig:8conf}).
+We call $C \subseteq V(G)$ an \emph{$8$-configuration} if $C$ has size 8 and is isomorphic to $N[v]\cup\set{t,u}$ described above, where $t$ and $u$ may or may not be adjacent (see Figure~\ref{fig:8conf}).

-In an 8-configuration $C$, $t$ and $u$ are the border vertices.
+In an $8$-configuration $C$, $t$ and $u$ are the border vertices.
 They each have at least two neighbors in $C$, so at most three neighbors outside $C$, and no more than three cross-triangles.
-If $H$ shares a border vertex with another 8-configuration, then that border vertex has only one cross-triangle.
-Then $k_3(G[C]) = 14$ and $k_3(G) \le 14 + 3 + 1 + \frac{16}7(n-8) < \frac{16}7n$.
-Therefore we may assume every border vertex of an 8-configuration is in only one 8-configuration.
+If $H$ shares a border vertex with another $8$-configuration, then that border vertex has only one cross-triangle.
+Then $k_3(G[C]) = 14$ and $k_3(G) \le 14 + 3 + 1 + \frac{16}7(n-8) < \frac{16}7n$ by induction.
+Therefore we may assume every border vertex of an $8$-configuration is in only one $8$-configuration.

-Assign a weight to each vertex $v$ in $G$ by We have assumed that every perfect vertex $v$ is in an 8-configuration.
-Each 8-configuration has two perfect vertices and two border vertices, so
+Assign a weight to each vertex $v$ in $G$ by We have assumed that every optimal vertex $v$ is in an $8$-configuration.
+Each $8$-configuration has two optimal vertices and two border vertices, so

-A border vertex $u$ of an 8-configuration has $k_3(u) \le 4$, so $w(u) \le 6$.
+A border vertex $u$ of an $8$-configuration has $k_3(u) \le 4$, so $w(u) \le 6$.
 Every vertex $v$ with $w(v) = 7$ has $k_3(v) = 7$ so by Lemma \ref{lem:7nbrs} has a neighbor $x$ with $k_3(x) \le 6$ and $w(x) \le 6$.
 Using the function $w$, $t=3$, $\D = 5$, $\ell = 1$, and $k = 7$, Lemma \ref{lem:kk-1} gives $\rho_3(G) \le \frac{41}{18} <\frac{16}7$. \end{proof}

 Finally we determine $\ftdw365$, which is in fact attained by a graph having no $K_5$'s at all!

 \begin{theorem} $\ftdw365 = 4 = \rho_3(\T84)$. \end{theorem}